Skip to content

 A lone paraglider floats above the tree-lined fields of Hierapolis, a surreal touch to ancient ground

-It’s hard not to read it as metaphor: the weight of history, the lightness of now.
+It is hard not to read it as metaphor, the weight of history, the lightness of now.

 Walking the landscape